dgaydukov/cert-ocpjp11/files/ocpjp11.md

 #### Classes and Objects
 ###### toString, equals, hashcode, clone
 These are methods of `Object` class itself, and since every class in java in the end is inherited from it, they all can override these methods.
 Pay attention that `equals` take `Object`, not Person.
 If you try to override it with Person param, If you are using `@Override` annotation you will get compile time error, if not you've created method overloading.
-It would work, but whenever `equqls` called it won't use your version, but from `Object` itself.
+It would work, but whenever `equqls` called , it won't use your version, but from `Object` itself.
+By default `Object.clone` is `protected`, so you have to implement `Cloneable` interface and  override the mthod to be able to call this method.
+If you just try to override the method without implementing `Cloneable` you will get `CloneNotSupportedException`.
 If you need to clone object you can override `clone` from object (class should implement `Cloneable`), or you can create your own version of clone like constructor cloning or `customClone` method.
 ```java
 public class App{
     public static void main(String[] args) {